 - East of Jl Ngurah Rai Bypass and Jl Sunset and you are deep into suburban Denpasar, where it will be hard to find cabs or much else you'll be interested in.

-- In Sanur, which is also getting an influx of chain hotels, Jl Ngurah Rai Bypass should be your absolute western border in your room hunt.
+- In Sanur, which is also getting an influx of chain hotels, Jl Ngurah Rai Bypass should be the absolute western border in your room hunt.

 - With careful shopping, you can usually find great room deals in the most appealing parts of south Bali, and often you can end up at a small or family-run guesthouse with oodles more charm and character than a generic cheap hotel.